Overview

 $ ruby test.rb

-# see ./doit output above, line starting with "ruby"
+# see ./doit output above, column starting with "ruby"

 Run test.js